VitalySvyatyuk/mixer/README.md

 1. You need Python 3
 2. pip install pydub
+3. Install ffmpeg:
-3. Install ffmpeg for Mac: brew install ffmpeg --with-libvorbis --with-ffplay --with-theora   for Linux(aptitude): apt-get install ffmpeg libavcodec-extra-53   for Windows you should install ffmpeg package to the folder "C:\ffmpeg"
+  for Mac (brew): brew install ffmpeg --with-libvorbis --with-ffplay --with-theora
+  for Linux (aptitude): apt-get install ffmpeg libavcodec-extra-53
+  for Windows you should install ffmpeg package to the folder "C:\ffmpeg"